bshimel-cloudera/edu_cml_deeplearning_with_gpu/README.md

-# Deep Learning with CML Runtimes with Cloudera Machine Learning
+# Deep Learning with GPUs in Cloudera Machine Learning

 Support Repo for blog article on Nvidia GPU Runtimes in CML